noorannooran/exams/Security/review.md

   - list of unresolved names
 - recommended disabled or used only if necessary

+#### Telnet
+- text-based communication
+- application
+- terminal emulation program that connects to a server

+##### Vulnerabilities
+- data unencrypted
+- passwords can be discovered
+- use SSH instead of TelNet

+### IPV6
+- 64 bits instead of 32
+- enhanced security features

+## Network Administration Principles

 # Chapter 11 : Access Control Fundamentals
 ## Terminology
 - *Identification*: